Virtual Machines¶

 %end

-.partition = Manually create partitions.
+.part or partition = Manually create partitions.

 UEFI devices need a dedicated partition for storing the EFI information.
 [16]